-- Another retailer
+- Another retailer;

-- Fulfillment house
+- Fulfillment house.

-Have quality product photos.
+- Have quality product photos.
 The supplier should ideally have high-quality images, so you can see the product and use the photos in your product descriptions.

-Send product samples.
+- Send product samples.
 Always request product samples to test the quality of items before signing a contract with a supplier.

 As an owner of a dropshipping business, you have little to no control over the quality of the products you sell.
-However, you can have more flexibility in choosing the way your goods will be packed and shipped.
+However, you can have more flexibility in choosing the way your products will be packed and shipped.

 Pick a shipping method:

-Blind shipping.
+- Blind shipping.
 Shipping products without a return address corresponding to the seller.

-Private label shipping.
+- Private label shipping.
 Having items shipped from the wholesaler with a return address customized to your company.

-Fulfillment house.
+- Fulfillment house.
 With an ultimate order fulfiller, you might also get a customized packing slip, including details such as your company name, logo, and contact information.

-Pros and Cons of Dropshipping
+Pros and cons of dropshipping

 To understand if the dropshipping business is right for you, you need to weigh all the pros and cons.

-|PROS of Dropshipping||CONS of Dropshipping|
+|PROS of Dropshipping

 |You just need a computer and an internet connection to get started.

 |No big starting budget is required.
-You don’t spend a lot of money on purchasing goods until the customer pays for them.||Order fulfillment and shipping delays are beyond your control.|
+You don’t spend a lot of money on purchasing products until the customer pays for them.

-|No workforce and time spent on packing and shipping tasks.||The need to invest in online marketing and promotion.|
+|No workforce and time spent on packing and shipping tasks.

-|You don’t have to allocate a budget for maintaining a warehouse and storing goods.||Discover the best pricing strategy and carry out the sales strategy.|
+|You don’t have to allocate a budget for maintaining a warehouse and storing products.

-|No inventory management is needed.||Putting extra effort into creating an attractive online catalog and checkout user experience.
+|Putting extra effort into creating an attractive online catalog and checkout user experience.

-|A dropshipping business needs fewer people hired to operate correctly, as a big part of work is done by dropshipping centers or automated by software.||Frequent returns.
-Online shoppers return around 20% of all online purchases.
+|Frequent returns.
+Online shoppers return around 18% of all online purchases.
 With the potential unreliability of dropshipping suppliers, you may find that your products are returned more frequently.

-To summarize, dropshipping implies selling products online without actually handling its fulfillment and shipping.
+To summarize, dropshipping implies selling products online without actually handling their fulfillment and shipping.
 This business has a low barrier to entry, which allows both novices and professionals to pick a niche and run their e-commerce store.